brimdata/zed/beacon/README.md

 beaconing patterns, and so forth.

-## The ZDL Approach
+## The Zql Approach

 The imperative nature of the RITA framework (i.e., the algorithm is realized as a sequence of actions taken on tables in mongo) leads to a fairly complex implementation mixing together parsing of JSON and Zeek TSV log lines with analytics some of which live in native Go code and some of which lives in MongoDB.

-The ZDL approach, on the other hand, can be described in declarative terms and none of the underlying plumbing needs to be addressed as it's all taken care of by zq.
+The zql approach, on the other hand, can be described in declarative terms and none of the underlying plumbing needs to be addressed as it's all taken care of by zq.
 This simplifies the description of the analytics.